 - Installed, as part of the Sculpture for New Orleans” Exhibition, artist Tara Conley’s bronze “Bunny” sculpture.
 Tara personally raised the money to cast the piece and then transported it by truck from Texas for installation.

 - Removed all termite infested wood bollards and installed over 100 “historically accurate” cast iron bollards which will protect the park’s irrigation system, turf and plants from vehicles entering the park.
 Major funding and grants for this project came from Shell, AT&T and the Downtown Development District.

-- Purchased and installed a dog/human water fountain for our users thanks to funding from Shell New Orleans Credit Union.
+- Purchased and installed a dog/human water fountain for our users thanks to funding from Xplore Federal Credit Union (formerly known as Shell New Orleans Credit Union).

 - Installed, as part of the “Sculpture for New Orleans” Exhibit, EYE BENCHES IV by world-renowned artist Louise Bourgeois.
 Ms. Bourgeois was extremely generous in donating all costs of shipment and installation as well as her loan of the sculpture to New Orleans.

-- Launched our Internet site thanks to Firefly Digital, our fabulous website designer and host.
+- Launched our Internet site thanks to Firefly Marketing Solutions, our fabulous website designer and host.

 - Received a shumard oak planted by President Bush, Canadian Prime Minister Harper, and Mexican President Calderon for Earth Day, May 22.
 The Parks and Parkways Department planted 3 more matching oaks to help replace the tree canopy lost in the storm in 2005.

 - Obtained 6 new trash containers for the park from the Downtown Development District.